Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: The Case of Dual Utilities

 \begin{assumption} \end{assumption}

 Assumption \ref{ass:lossdominatesaversion} ensures that as the agent's type increases, the effect of facing larger losses dominates the reduction in risk aversion.
 Moreover, it follows that

 In this setting, the characterization of individually rational and incentive compatible menus follows exactly as in Subsection \ref{sec:solutionIPO}.
-We aim to find optimal incentive efficient menus of contracts that solve Problem \ref{eq:IPO_sup_retention}.
+We aim to characterize solutions to Problem \eqref{eq:IPO_sup_retention} under the alternative type ordering assumptions.